Ashok0/EnderalVREssentials/README.md

 [**CC's HQ Caves - 2K v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/8448?tab=files): This is a retexture of the Cavewalls and the Cavefloor.
 All textures handmade using Substance Designer 6.

-[**WiZkiD Parallax Farmhouses 2k No Parallax v1.4**](https://www.nexusmods.com/skyrimspecialedition/mods/39185?tab=files): A complete overhaul of all farmhouses related models with high quality textures.
-This overhaul includes exteriors, interiors, basement and stonewalls.

 [**Pine Branches Redone 4K v2.0**](https://www.nexusmods.com/skyrimspecialedition/mods/45294?tab=files): Realistic pine branches replacer.
 All types covered.
 Billboards included.

-[**El Sopa - HD Medieval Anvil SE v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/48825?tab=files): New Model And Textures For The Anvil .
-The Hammer And Tongs.
-Performance Friendly.
-Ultra Immersive.
-All Resolutions.
-No ESP.

-[**Animated Forge Water v0.1**](https://www.nexusmods.com/skyrimspecialedition/mods/52322?tab=files): A mesh only animated forge water replacer with refraction.
-No ESP.

-[**Animated Forge Water v0.1.2**](https://www.nexusmods.com/skyrimspecialedition/mods/52322?tab=files): Also fixes some Elsopa bugs.

 [**Embers XD v2.2.3**](https://www.nexusmods.com/skyrimspecialedition/mods/37085?tab=files): An overhaul of campfires and other fire sources.
 - Use "Vanilla Flames" as vanilla flames look better in VR.
 - Delete ESP files.
-- If using "Animated Forge Water v0.1", Embers XD must be patched manually using Nifskope.
-Open .nif files in \mods\Animated Forge Water\meshes\furniture\ and \mods\Embers XD\meshes\furniture\.
-Navigate to the following "Values", BlacksmithForgeMarker.nif > BlacksmithForgeMarker > BlacksmithForge01 > Fire > OrderedRenderingNode > WATER.
-Right click WATER in the Animated Forge files and select Block > Copy Branch.
-Right click WATER in the Embers XD files and select Block > Remove.
-Then right click BSORderedNode in the Embers XD files and select Block > Paste Branch > Yes and then press SAVE and OK.
-- If using "Animated Forge Water v0.1.2", Embers XD must be patched again manually using Nifskope.
-Open .nif files in \meshes\dlc02\architecture\ and \meshes\furniture\ for both the Animated Forge and Embers XD mods.
-Navigate to "Values" containing BlacksmithAnvil01 and copy these from the Animated Forge mod using "Copy Branch".
-Remove BlacksmithAnvil01 values from the Embers XD mod and replace them with the Animated Forge BlacksmithAnvil01 values using "Paste Branch".
-Then press SAVE and OK.

 [**HLP Night Sky High v2.07**](https://www.nexusmods.com/skyrimspecialedition/mods/8752): HLP Night Sky offers a tasteful, realistic, and lore-friendly replacement of the night sky textures (stars, constellations, and the milky way.